giovannigallo01/DataWarehouse_Project/README.md

 ### 📁 `documents/`

-This folder contains all files related to the **design phase** of the data warehouse, including:
+This folder contains all files related to the **design phase** of the data warehouse, including: Attribute Tree, DFM Schema, Star Schema, etc.

-- Entity-Relationship diagrams
-- Dimensional modeling documents
-- Notes and specifications used during development

 Although these materials are also summarized in the final report, the original files are provided here for completeness.
 Additionally, this folder includes an **Excel file** containing **Data Quality Index tables**, which detail the metrics and indicators evaluated during the project.

 ---